-Independent variable.
-The cultural intelligence of senior expatriate managers was used as a categorical independent variable.
-The cultural intelligence variable is focused on four dimensions: metacognitive, cognitive, motivational, and behavioral.
-The cultural intelligence Scale (CQS, Ang et al., 2007) was adopted to measure cultural intelligence.
-Items on the scale are self-reported and based on a seven-item Likert scale, ranging from "strongly disagree" to "strongly agree."
+Independent Variable: The Cultural Intelligence of senior expatriate managers was used as a categorical independent variable.
+The Cultural Intelligence variable is focused on four dimensions: metacognitive, cognitive, motivational, and behavioural.
+The Cultural Intelligence Scale (CQS, Ang et al., 2007) was adopted to measure Cultural Intelligence.
+Items on the scale are self-reported and based on a seven-item Likert scale, ranging from "strongly disagree" to "strongly agree".

-Dependent variables.
-Conventional KT and reverse KT are the categorical dependent variables.
-They are conceptually very similar; however, they use different transfer logic (a teaching vs a persuading process).
-According to Yang et al. (2008), this allows the same measurement instrument to be used for both variables.
-To measure conventional KT and reverse KT, a seven-item Likert scale ranging from "not at all" to "a very great extent" was used, and a measurement system for these variables was adopted from Yang et al. (2008) and Najafi-Tavani et al. (2012).
-For measuring conventional KT and reverse KT, six-items were used: managerial capabilities, brand names, sales networks and technical innovation capabilities, financial resources for R&D and know-how in manufacturing.
+Dependent Variables: Conventional KT and Reverse KT are the categorical dependent variables.
+They are conceptually very similar; however, they use different transfer logic (a teaching vs. a persuading process).
+According to Yang et al (2008), this allows the same measurement instrument to be used for both variables.
+To measure Conventional KT and Reverse KT, a seven-item Likert scale ranging from "not at all" to "a very great extent" was used, and a measurement system for these variables was adopted from Yang et al. (2008) and Najafi-Tavani et al. (2012).
+For measuring Conventional KT and Reverse KT, six-items were used: managerial capabilities, brand names, sales networks and technical innovation capabilities, financial resources for research and development (R&D), and know-how in manufacturing.

-Moderating variable.
-This research used Harzing and Noorderhaven's (2006) methodology for the calculation of moderating continuous variable's geographical distance, measuring distance between headquarters capital cities and subsidiaries capital cities.
+Moderating Variable: This research used Harzing and Noorderhaven's (2006) methodology for the calculation of moderating continuous variable's geographical distance, measuring distance between headquarters capital cities and subsidiaries capital cities.
 We operationalized geographical distance using the European Commission's distance calculator (Marcon and Puech, 2003).

-Control variables.
-The sample was controlled by age, dividing senior expatriate managers in two groups: younger than 45 years old and older than 45 years old, as well as gender.
-According to Ang et al. (2007) and Templer et al. (2006), age and gender play an important role in determining the cultural intelligence and cross-cultural adjusting of expatriate managers.
+Control Variables: The sample was controlled by age, dividing senior expatriate managers in two groups: younger than 45 years old and older than 45 years old, as well as gender.
+According to Ang et al (2007) and Templer et al, (2006), age and gender play an important role in determining the Cultural Intelligence and cross-cultural adjusting of expatriate managers.

-4.3 Estimation procedure
+4.3.
+Estimation Procedure

 The estimated model is the combination of two sub-models.
-The first sub-model tests the relationship between cultural intelligence, (the independent variable), and conventional knowledge transfer process, (the dependent variable).
-The second sub-model tests the relationship between cultural intelligence, (the independent variable), and reverse knowledge transfer (the dependent variable).
-The model also contains one moderating variable-geographical distance, the effect of which (inducing or mitigating the impact) on two basic relationships that we are testing will be checked.
+The first sub-model tests the relationship between Cultural Intelligence, (the independent variable), and conventional knowledge transfer process, (the dependent variable).
+The second sub-model tests the relationship between Cultural Intelligence, (the independent variable), and reverse knowledge transfer (the dependent variable).
+The model also contains one moderating variable - geographical distance, the effect of which (inducing or mitigating the impact) on two basic relationships that we are testing will be checked.